NCAR/wrf_hydro_model_tools/parameters/create_soilproperties/README.txt

 4. Update script to specify the desired soil category value to be used in case of conflicts between soil water and land cover water cells (Note: this is the soilFillVal variable)
 5. Decide whether or not to show hard-coded urban soil parameters
+6. Choose whether your input geogrid is using the USGS or MODIS land cover classification system.
+7. Specify the number of soil layers in your input geogrid.

 Usage: Rscript create_soilproperties.R